Authentication Overview¶

 - Verify the --oidc-issuer URL is correct (must match the iss claim)

-"JWT audience mismatch"
+"JWT audience mismatch" or "OIDC audience is required"

 - For Entra ID v2.0 tokens (requestedAccessTokenVersion: 2), the aud claim is the raw client ID GUID